-In general, you are a resident of Montana for individual income tax purposes if you live in Montana or if you maintain a permanent home in Montana.
+In general, you are a resident of Montana for individual income tax purposes if you are domiciled in Montana or if you maintain a permanent home in Montana.
 A permanent home in Montana means a dwelling place you habitually use as your home, whether you own it or not, even if you may someday leave.

 You do not lose your Montana residency if you leave the state temporarily for work or other purposes with the intention of returning.
-In general, your Montana residency is lost when you move outside of Montana with no intention of returning.
+In general, your Montana residency is lost when you move and establish residency in another state.